Abu Dhabi Investment Authority: Investments and strategy

 In February 2019, ADIA and Triton acquired 100% of IFCO, each receiving an equal 50% co-controlling stake.
 In 2025, ADIA agreed to sell their stake to Stonepeak.
 In 2019, ADIA announced that it would be investing over $1 billion into Saudi Aramco's initial public offering.
 In 2020 the AIDA disclosed a share of $615 million in Cheniere Energry.
 In June 2020, ADIA acquired a minority stake in India’s Jio Platforms, a provider of digital services and mobile networks, for $752.1 million.
 In October of the same year, ADIA acquired a 1.2% stake in Reliance Retail, an subsidiary of Reliance Industries, for $751.13 million, followed by buying another $598 million stake in October 2023.
 In July 2021 made a $500 million contribution to EdgePoint Infrastructure, a telecom tower platform in Southeast Asia.
 In October of the same year, ADIA took part in a $400 million pre-IPO funding round for the GoTo Group, an Indonesian firm operating across e-commerce, mobility, and digital payments.

 In April 2022, ADIA purchased a 10% interest in HDFC Capital Advisors in India from HDFC Ltd for $24.06 million.
 In 2022, ADIA contributed $2 billion to a data-centre development programme in Asia-Pacific, in a partnership with SC Capital.
 In March 2023, the fund put $500 million into Indian eyewear e-commerce firm Lenskart.

 In June 2024, together with Advent International, ADIA announced the purchase of a minority stake in United States-based Fisher Investments for $3 billion, which they finished in January 2025.

 In 2024, AIDA invested $1.7 billion into Fisher Investments together with Lunate, $2.8 billion into Trans-Java Toll Roads with INA and APG, as well as $5.6 billion into NetCo SRL together with CDP Eq and CPP.

 In 2024, ADIA acquired a 40% stake in DigitalBridge, a U.S.-based data-centre platform and subsidiary of Landmark Dividend.
 Later in the year, ADIA bought a minority stake in Qlik Technologies, a U.S. data integration and analytics company, and participated in the recapitalisation of IFS, a Swedish software firm.

+ADIA began using a division of data scientists made up of 125 people to assist with in-house investing in November 2024 providing a strategic shift towards private equity and private credits.

+In 2025, ADIA was selling mature assets and reallocating funds into growth sectors in an active portfolio re-balancing strategy.

 In January 2025, ADIA became a shareholder in Innocap Investment Management, with an agreement permitting it to increase its stake to 10%.
 In April 2025, ADIA invested ₹26.24 billion in IDFC FIRST Bank in India for a 5.1% stake.

 Tawreed Investments is a subsidiary of ADIA that has investments in several Australian infrastructure projects including Queensland Motorways, TransGrid, and WestConnex.

+ADIA invested $200 million in to Meril, a medical devices firm, in July 2025 acquiring a 3% stake in the company.